arista-eosplus/packer-veos/VMware/README.md

               - Aboot-veos-2.0.8.iso
     ```
 3. The vEOS.json file contains unique configuration for four vEOS nodes - vEOS-1/2/3/4/cvx as depicted above.
-    * It requires a non-trivial amount of CPU/memory to turn up all three at the same time.
+    * It requires a non-trivial amount of CPU/memory to turn up all five at the same time.
 If you're feeling daring, run:
         * ```packer build vEOS.json```
-    * If you'd like to build the nodes one at a time, run:
+    * If you would like to build all nodes sequentially, run:
+        * ```packer build --parallel=false vEOS.json```
+    * If you would like to build only select nodes, run:
         * ```packer build --only=vEOS1 vEOS.json```
         * ```packer build --only=vEOS2 vEOS.json```
         * ```packer build --only=vEOS3 vEOS.json```